As participants, you are encouraged to:

 - Should be attached on a foam board and ready to display on the provided easels.

-PLEASE NOTE: The Shackouls Honors College does not provide foam board for mounting posters.
-You should check with your department for reusable boards or purchase foam board at Chalet or other framing shops.
+PLEASE NOTE: The Shackouls Honors College does not provide foam boards or clips/tacks for mounting posters.
+You should check with your department for reusable boards or purchase a foam board at Chalet or other framing shop.
 You do not need to pay for mounting, you may clip or tack your poster to the foam board.

 Tips for designing your poster